mediavrog/mediavrog.github.io/_posts/2016-02-12-bootstrap-datepicker-readonly.md

 ---
 published: true
-title: Read-only for bootstrap datepicker calendar popup
+title: "Read-only for bootstrap datepicker calendar popup"
 layout: post
-tags: [javascript, bootstrap]
+tags:
+  - javascript
+  - bootstrap
-categories: [javascript]
+categories:
+  - javascript
 ---

 So if you ever came across the need to just show selected dates/date ranges in the bootstrap datepicker, use the following code to prevent date selection by the user.

 The following code uses a date range to show some period in the calendar.